 Straight Arrow is an arrow formed by a straight line.
-Likewise, Curved Arrow is an arrow formed by a curved line.
+Two clicks on the field will apply a straight arrow, with endpoints at each click.

 Center Point arrow is an arrow that represents the radius of a circle or arc.
-For a Straight or Curved arrow, the location of the first click will become one end of the new arrow.
-A second click on the field will become the other end of the arrow.
-For a Center Point arrow, the first click will be the center point and the second click will be the circumference.
+The first click will be the center point and the second click will be the circumference.
 After the arrow is entered, the settings for the new arrow can be changed.